cite-architecture/CITE-App/downloads/README.md

 ## Running

-- Download this file.
-- Double-click on `cite.html` to open it in a browser.
+- Double-click on `cite-VERSION.html` to open it in a browser.
 - If there is an active internet connection, the app will automatically fetch a digital library in `.cex` form.

 ## Running (Offline)

-- Download this file.
-- Get the sample `.cex` libraries from [here](https://github.com/Eumaeus/cts-demo-corpus/tree/master/CEX-Files).
+- Prepare a `.cex` file to load, or get sample `.cex` libraries from [here](https://github.com/Eumaeus/cts-demo-corpus/tree/master/CEX-Files).
-- Double-click on `cite.html` to open it in a browser.
+- Double-click on `cite-VERSION.html` to open it in a browser.
 - Use the `Choose File` button at the to select and open a `.cex` file.

 ## Reference